serverbrowser-tf/serverbrowser.tf/README.md

 ---

+### Will you make a site for other source games?

+I've received requests for CSS before.
+I think that's a great idea but right now it's on the bottom of the priority list.
+Right now I'm just focused on making one really good site rather than a few mediocre ones.
+Should anyone want to beat me to the punch, all that it should take is to make the appid/gamedir configurable in `server/src/servers/index.ts`.
+You're free to do so

+---

 ### Can I use this to open up my own competing site and run you out of town?

 I never wanted the clout or responsibility.
 If you can make a better site, go